 The second stage takes the fundamental knowledge students have learned in their first year and builds on this by exploring in more detail the key factors and principles that underpin learning theory and cognition.
 Theoretical delivery is supported by practical opportunities to develop practical skills of behavioural observation and training, as well as to critique management practices using case studies and practical experience on the yard at Hartpury.
-The period of work placement is an integral part of the second year and will further develop students' understanding of the cultural differences and the dynamic nature of the equine industry.
+This programme incorporates the opportunity to either complete a work placement or study abroad period, an integral part of the second year and will further develop students' understanding of the cultural differences and the dynamic nature of the equine industry.
+This approach allows students to gain valuable experience, which in turn enhances their employability.